 The Design Phase, necessary to prepare the project’s construction plans and specifications for each construction contract, was initiated in 2017 and is currently underway.
-Major steps during the Design Phase include data gathering for development of construction contract designs, surveys, mapping, utilities, geotechnical subsurface borings, hazardous material assessments, cultural resource investigations, various modeling, and the preparation of construction contract designs, plans and specifications for each anticipated construction contract, including all required coordination with the State and City of New York.
+Major steps during the Design Phase include data gathering for development of construction contract designs, surveys, mapping, utilities, geotechnical subsurface borings, hazardous material assessments, cultural resource and environmental investigations, various modeling efforts, and the preparation of construction contract designs, plans and specifications for each anticipated construction contract, including all required coordination with the State and City of New York.

-A Project Partnership Agreement, necessary for project design and construction of the project, was executed in February 2019 between the U.S. Army Corps of Engineers and the State of New York (the project sponsor), with the City of New York also party to the agreement.
-The project sponsor (State of New York) and the City of New York will be responsible for all operation and maintenance requirements once the project is completed.
+A Project Partnership Agreement (PPA), necessary for project design and construction of the project, was executed in February 2019 between the U.S. Army Corps of Engineers and the State of New York (the project sponsor), with the City of New York also party to the agreement.
+The project sponsor (State of New York) and the City of New York are responsible for all operation and maintenance requirements once the project is completed.
 An Amendment to the PPA is anticipated to be executed in 2024 to incorporate the Final Chief’s Report, updated costs, and updated cost-sharing provisions.

-GREAT KILLS TO TOTTENVILLE: As a reminder, this specific area was also assessed during the feasibility study, however, it was determined that there was no justified Federal action.
+GREAT KILLS TO TOTTENVILLE: As a reminder, this specific area was also assessed during the feasibility study, however it was determined there was no justified Federal action.

 P: (917) 790-8212